swipely/comms/README.md

 Use `Comms.isValidTransmission` to verify your transmission.

 ## forEveryResponse
-the responder registered with `forEveryResponse` will be called every time a request has completed, whether or not all of them have.
+The responder registered with `forEveryResponse` will be called every time a request has completed, whether or not all of them have.

+The arguments will be passed to that responder in the order the transmissions were added in.

 # Build